 Size: 80 x 80 x 2cm

 This is an acrylic painting on a high quality canvas frame.
-It is based on the landscape of the Great Fen, thought to have been covered by Whittlesea Mere.
+It belongs to a group of paintings I have called 'The Light Series'.

 The Great Level of the Fens is the largest region of fen in eastern England: including the lower drainage basins of the River Nene and the Great Ouse, it covers about 500 sq miles.
 It is also known as the Bedford Level, after Francis Russell, 4th Earl of Bedford, who headed the so-called adventurers in the 17th-century drainage in this area; his son became the first governor of the Bedford Level Corporation.
 In the 17th century, the Great Level was divided into the North, Middle and South Levels for the purposes of administration and maintenance.

 - Best Price Guaranteed